 IS MY CHILD ON TRACK?

 Though each child is an individual, using developmental milestones as a guide can provide valuable information about how your child is developing.
-Take a few minutes to read through a list of milestones and see how your child is doing.

 The journey of your child’s early years includes many developmental